slerman12/Help-me/Philosophy/Fire.md

 "Wait, but why would Ents care about respecting fires as burning hydrocarbons, if they're made of hydrocarbons?" asks Merry about the Ents, the ancient living trees that can walk and talk.

 "Because," the Ent begins, slowly.
 "It was the ancients who took our branches, sometimes our bodies, yes.
 But Saruman has destroyed all the forests.
-The ancients held sacred the sacred.
-They respected the Ents.
+The ancients held sacred the Ents.
 And those trees that they burned left carbon for our Ents to breathe.
 But Saruman, has forsaken the Ents.
 He doesn't see hydrocarbon from Ent."

 > "Hydrocarbon is not Ent."